Fingertip

 Source of independent Arms data

-Root mean square error (Arms) is a common measure of pulse oximeter device performance.
-'Arms' may be ascertained from manufacturers' published data, 510k reports, package inserts or primary data from testing conducted by the UCSF Hypoxia Lab.
-Devices independently tested by the Open Oximetry Project will be marked 'verified' or 'disputed' depending on study findings.
+Root mean square error (ARMS) is a common measure of pulse oximeter device performance.
+'ARMS' may be ascertained from manufacturers' published data, 510k reports, package inserts or primary data from testing conducted by the UCSF Hypoxia Lab.
+Devices independently tested by the Open Oximetry Project will be marked 'verified' or 'failed' depending on study findings.

 Manufacturer spec sheet